grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /config?mode=diff
 ```

-Displays the configuration currently applied to Cortex (in YAML format) as before, but containing only the values that differ from the default values.
+This endpoint displays the differences between the Grafana Mimir default configuration and the current configuration.

 ```
 GET /config?mode=defaults
 ```

-Displays the configuration using only the default values.
+This endpoint displays the default configuration values.

 ### Runtime Configuration